 The Incident

-On February 3, 2026, Kempczinski posted an Instagram video introducing the Big Arch burger — a limited-time offering featuring two quarter-pound beef patties, white cheddar cheese, crispy and slivered onions, pickles, lettuce, and a signature Big Arch sauce, on a sesame and poppyseed bun.
+On February 3, 2026, Kempczinski posted an Instagram video introducing the Big Arch — a limited-time burger featuring two quarter-pound patties, white cheddar, crispy and slivered onions, pickles, lettuce, and the signature Big Arch sauce on a sesame-and-poppyseed bun.

 In the video, Kempczinski described the burger as "this product," "the product," and "delicious product" multiple times, used the word "burger" only twice, and took what observers across social platforms described as an unusually small bite.
 The video sat largely unnoticed for three weeks.

-On February 25, 2026, Irish comedian and influencer Garron Noone reposted the clip on TikTok with mocking commentary.
-The Noone video crossed millions of views within 48 hours.
-A February 28 parody by comedian Cat Sullivan, depicting the CEO as a C-3PO-style automaton struggling to consume the burger while declaring "we tested this on humans, and they love it," crossed 17 million views.
+On February 25, Irish comedian and influencer Garron Noone reposted the clip on TikTok with mocking commentary.
+Noone's video crossed millions of views within 48 hours.
+A February 28 parody by comedian Cat Sullivan — depicting the CEO as a C-3PO-style automaton struggling to consume the burger while declaring "we tested this on humans, and they love it" — crossed 17 million views.

 By March 2, the original video had been covered by TMZ.
 By March 3, Fox News had covered the social media reaction.
 By March 5, TODAY had documented the broader fast food industry response — including Burger King and Wendy's joining the mockery on social platforms.